Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/media-content.md

 ## Find playlists

-To find playlists and their contents:
+To find playlists and their contents, follow the steps below:

 -   To find playlists and filter the results, use the `Select()` method of the [Tizen.Content.MediaContent.PlaylistCommand](/application/dotnet/api/TizenFX/latest/api/Tizen.Content.MediaContent.PlaylistCommand.html) class: